-2.4.
-Metal surfaces

-Installing over metal surfaces frequently will disturb an RFID reader's performance.
-Unfortunately, not all manufacturers appear comfortable revealing or explaining this to their customers.
+2.4 Metal surfaces Installing over metal surfaces may disturb an RFID reader's performance.
 The issue with metal surfaces arises because metal's conductivity combines with the energy a device emits, creating electromagnetic eddy currents beneath the device, often significantly shortening its reading zone (see illustration, next page).
 For example, while all Idesco's smart card readers can be installed over metal surfaces, their specified interrogation distance will be measurably shorter on them than over non-conducting surfaces.
 Years ago, Idesco developed installation plates for its readers specifically to address this problem.
 These plates lift Idesco readers just high enough above a metal surface, significantly minimizing the eddy currents that degrade read distances on such metal surfaces.
 Idesco subsequently developed metallic shield plates to leverage a major advantage of metal surfaces: they thoroughly shield readers from each other that are installed back-to-back on opposite sides of a wall.
-Readers installed so closely without shielding will similarly degrade each other's reading zone)
+Readers installed so closely without shielding may similarly degrade each other's reading zone